squashai/media/README.md

 Due to github.com not supporting pre-flight CORS check (OPTIONS before POST), there's no way to access `git-lfs` content from the browser.

-GitLab.com works relatively better at storing large files (it provides stable links).
+GitLab.com on the other hand provides permanent links and works quite decently at storing large files: https://gitlab.com/squashai/media